mutichung/ROB550/Intro_Assignment/README.txt

 ==========================================================================================

-Part B. Clock starts just before the matmult() function and ends as soon as it's finished,
+Part B. Clock starts just before the multiplication process and ends as soon as it's
-        i.e., does not include reading and writing csv files.
+        finished, i.e., does not include reading and writing csv files.

     1. For A and B are 10x10 matrices:
         - matmult.c:            0.029 millisec